Superformula/cloud-backend-test/README.md

 - In the root of the project, run the command `npm run bundle:trace-pkg` or `yarn run bundle:trace-pkg` to build and bundle the Backend Lambda;
 - Now in the folder `/src/fetch-location-lambda`, run `npm run bundle:trace-pkg` or `yarn run bundle:trace-pkg` as well to build and bundle the Fetch Location Lambda.

-After these two steps, the generated bundles will be in the folder `/lambda-zips`.
+After these two steps, the bundles will be generated in the folder `/lambda-zips` by our devDependency `trace-pkg`, a zip application bundler that is excellent for this case, since it is fast and "tree shakes" unused code by default, optimizing the size of the bundles.

 Note that every time you modify the code and want to deploy it again, you will have to execute these two steps before it again.

 ### Deploying the solution